cncf/velocity/docs/linuxfoundation_chart_creation.md

 ### Chart data
 Go to this [CNCF page](https://www.linuxfoundation.org/projects/) to find a list of current projects.

-For every project, find a github repo and add it to a query such as [this one](BigQuery/query_lf_projects_201611_201710.sql) appropriately - either as an org or a single repo.
+For every project, find a github repo and add it to a query such as [this one](BigQuery/query_lf_projects_20170801_20180801.sql) appropriately - either as an org or a single repo.
 If a project does not have a GitHub repo or only lists a mirror, skip it for now but later add manually.
 Update the time range.

-Run the query on https://bigquery.cloud.google.com/queries/ in the website's console.
-It takes about 900GB and costs about $4.50

-Copy the results to a file with proper name `data/data_lf_projects_201611_201710.csv`
+Copy the results to a file with proper name `data/data_lf_projects_20170801_20180801.csv`

 <b>Add CNCF projects</b>
 - CNCF Projects case
-- We have a line in `ruby merger.rb data/unlimited.csv data/data_cncf_projects.csv` which needs to be changed to `ruby merger.rb data/unlimited.csv data/data_cncf_projects_201606_201705.csv`
+- We have a line in `ruby merger.rb data/unlimited.csv data/data_cncf_projects.csv` which needs to be changed to `ruby merger.rb data/unlimited.csv data/data_cncf_projects_20170801_20180801.csv`
-- Copy: `cp BigQuery/query_cncf_projects.sql BigQuery/query_cncf_projects_201606_201705.sql`, update conditions: `BigQuery/query_cncf_projects_201606_201705.sql`
+- Copy: `cp BigQuery/query_cncf_projects.sql BigQuery/query_cncf_projects_20170801_20180801.sql`, update conditions: `BigQuery/query_cncf_projects_20170801_20180801.sql`
 - Run on BigQuery and do the same as in the CF case.
 The final output file will be: `data/data_cncf_projects_201606_201705.csv`
-- Final line should be (try it): `ruby merger.rb data/data_lf_projects_20170801_20180801.csv data/data_cncf_projects_20170801_20180801.csv`.
+- Final line should be: `ruby merger.rb data/data_lf_projects_20170801_20180801.csv data/data_cncf_projects_20170801_20180801.csv`.

 <b>Add Linux data</b>
 Try running this from the velocity project's root folder:
-`ruby add_linux.rb data/data_lf_projects_201611_201710.csv data/data_linux.csv 2016-11-01 2017-11-01`
+`ruby add_linux.rb data/data_lf_projects_20170801_20180801.csv data/data_linux.csv 2017-08-01 2018-08-01`
 - A message will be shown: `Data range not found in data/data_linux.csv: 2017-11-01 - 2017-11-01`.
 That means you need to add a new data range for Linux in file: `data/data_linux.csv`
 - Go to: `https://lkml.org/lkml/2017` and sum-up monthly email counts for the time period of interest, in this case, 263996.
 - Add a row for the time period in `data/data_linux.csv`: `torvalds,torvalds/linux,2016-11-01,2017-11-01,0,0,0,0,263996` - You will see that now we only have the "emails" column.
 Other columns must be feteched from the linux kernel repo using the `cncf/gitdm` analysis: